If you've got a passion for the theatre and have excellent leadership and organisational skills, the role of theatre manager could be for you

-Theatre managers have responsibility for the personnel, financial and administrative aspects of the theatre.
-They need to be commercially minded and may be responsible for leading marketing and publicity activities.
+As a theatre manager, you'll have responsibility for the personnel, financial and administrative aspects of the theatre.
+You'll need to be commercially minded as you may be responsible for leading marketing and publicity activities.

-A theatre manager recruits and manages staff from the box office to back stage and will be responsible for HR processes such as training.
+You'll recruit and manage staff from the box office to back stage and will be responsible for HR processes such as training.